Keeping Turkeys as Pets

 Information and Pictures

 Wally at 6 months old is one BIG domestic turkey.
 Tundra and Tacoma the two Great Pyrenees are watching in on Wally.

 A large North American bird (Meleagris gallopavo) that has ornamentally covered feathers and a bare wattled head and neck.
 There are wild turkeys, but they are also widely domesticated for food.

 When most people think of a turkey they think of Thanksgiving dinner.
 While most who raise turkeys raise them for eating, some keep turkeys as pets.
 And some do both; keep some as pets while eating the others.
 There are many different breeds of turkeys, however there are two varieties, domestic and wild.
 The wild turkey lives and breeds in the wild and some are kept as pets.
 It can fly and is said to be smarter than the domestic.
 The domestic turkey is the type eaten on thanksgiving.
 Some domestic turkeys can fly and some types cannot.
 The domestic and wild turkeys are physically different.
 Domestic turkeys are much larger than the wild turkeys.
 A wild turkey is much faster than a domestic turkey.
 The fastest wild turkey can run up to 35 mph, while a full grown domestic turkey’s pace is a slow walk (females are a little faster because they weigh less than males).
 Wild turkeys have better eyesight and hearing than domestic turkeys.
 Only male turkeys gobble; female turkeys make a clucking sound but cannot gobble.
-Only the male turkey can fan his tail feathers, females cannot.
+A male turkey often fans his tail feathers, where as a female rarely does.